matteomanzo-zz/FizzBuzz_Csharp/README.md

 mono Program.exe
 ```
 Run the test by opening the `FizzBuzz.sln` in Xamarin Studio and click on `Run Unit Tests`.

+##Thoughts on this project
+As this is my first C# application I found quite interesting using a compiler like Xamarin Studio.
+The program itself looks more complex than JavaScript and Ruby (which I did before) and I am getting use to the strongly typed functions.
+Pair programming was crucial because of the all new environment to set and use.

 ##Collaborators
 - [Clint](https://github.com/clint77)